emontzkajnl/livability/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 24.0 =
+= 24.7 =

-Release date: 2024-12-03
+Release date: 2025-03-18

-Yoast SEO 24.0 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-3-12-24).
+Yoast SEO 24.7 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Allows to set OpenGraph image HTML metadata `width`, `height`, and `type` to `null` in order not to show them.
-Props to [GiovanniMounir](https://github.com/GiovanniMounir).
-* Improves the _transition words_ assessment for Portuguese and English by updating the relevant lists of transition words.
-Props to [BrunoAseff](https://github.com/BrunoAseff).
+* Improves the accuracy of assessments measuring character count for Japanese texts by removing common punctuation from the count.
-* Introduces an error message in the Yoast _General_ page in case of JavaScript errors.
-* Updates the design and translations of the country selector in the modal for related keyphrase suggestions.

 #### Bugfixes

-* Fixes a bug where the first step in the _First time configuration_ would not be considered finished unless the _Site representation_ step would be finished as well.
+* Fixes a bug where the help beacon would be displayed over table pagination on the bulk editor page.
-* Fixes a bug where the settings for a post type are inaccessible when the permalink structure includes special characters that require encoding, e.g., when WooCommerce products are set to use the \"Shop base with category\" permalink structure.
-* Fixes a bug where the Yoast _General_ page would not reflect the active menu item properly if using a fallback.

 #### Other

+* Improves the feedback strings of the _subheading distribution_ assessment for better translatability.
-* Improves the documentation for `wpseo_enable_tracking` filter.
-Props to [kkmuffme](https://github.com/kkmuffme).
+* Removes extra span tags in the Post/Page overview.
+Props to [dilipbheda](https://github.com/dilipbheda).

-= 23.9 =
+= 24.6 =

-Release date: 2024-11-19
+Release date: 2025-03-04

-Yoast SEO 23.9 brings enhancements to the Yoast SEO Semrush integration and various bug fixes.
-Find more about Yoast SEO 23.9 in [our release post](https://yoa.st/release-19-11-24)!
+Yoast SEO 24.6 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Adds a maximum width to the problems and notifications sections on the _General_ page.
-* Adds _Intent_ and _Difficulty_ to the metrics shown in the Semrush integration.
-* Improves the compatibility of the Yoast blocks with WordPress 6.7.
+* Provides support for the Optimized Markup feature in Elementor.
+* Removes the breadcrumbs from the Search snippet preview in Mobile mode.

 #### Bugfixes

-* Fixes a bug where a fatal error is triggered in PHP 8.x when a user's additional contact methods have been improperly set to `null`.
-Props to [PhilETaylor](https://github.com/PhilETaylor).
-* Fixes a bug where the _First time configuration_ would have a double separator for the title and content.
+* Fixes a bug where invalid inner blocks would be removed when saving a post in the block editor.
-* Fixes a bug where the _First time configuration_ would not resize properly on smaller width screens.

 #### Other

-* Stops PHP notices on WordPress 6.7 about `_load_textdomain_just_in_time` loading incorrectly.
+* Sets the minimum supported WordPress version to 6.6.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).